Balasubramanian-pg/SQL-Server-Interview-Prep/README.md

 ---
 **Final Tip**: For interviews, focus on **explaining your thought process** (e.g., why you’d use a CTE vs. a temp table) and **performance considerations**.
 Practice writing queries on paper/whiteboard!

-Need a deeper dive into any topic (e.g., query optimization, Always On)?